satyakonmsft/skype-docs/Skype/Trusted-Application-API/samples/AnonMeetingJoinSamples/README.md

 # About these samples

-The Trusted Application API is a Rest API that enables developers to build Skype for Business Online back-end communications services for the cloud.
+The Trusted Application API is a REST API that enables developers to build Skype for Business Online back-end communications services for the cloud.
 The Trusted Application API Samples contain samples for the backend Trusted Application and samples for how to interact with the trusted application from a client-side browser using the Skype Web SDK.

 The Trusted Application sample deploys to an Azure Cloud Service and: